rosesplace/Pokemon-catch-minigame/README.md

 -   Each viewer's catches are saved in `pokedex.json`.\
 -   You must keep **assets/** and **overlay.html** in the same folder as `pokecharm.exe`.
+-   For ultimate feeling, moderate the bot
+-   Make sure you start the bot BEFORE obs!